 In news that most gamers dreaded but nearly all expected, Sony’s PSN network is facing log in issues as the platform struggles to stand up to demands of new PS4 owners.

 The online portal has struggled to cope with the “extremely high volume” of log ons it’s received from new PS4 owners, leaving many frustrated and irate.
-Sony has stated that it is currently working on a fix and has urged users to be patient whilst it endeavours to find a solution to the network headaches.

 The network buckling means that gamers are unable to download the necessary ‘day one software patch’ which enables features such as Remote Play compatibility with the PS Vita, gameplay recording and Blu–ray and DVD playback.